DEVOTIONALS

 but the main reason is for us to fellowship with Him.
 All of His

-other purposes for us are determined and driven by this primary
+other purposes for us are determined and driven by this basic

 desire of God to fellowship with us.

-Whenever we fail to fellowship with Him, we can have a feeling of
+When we fail to fellowship with Him, we can develop a feeling of

 being lost and confused.
-It can cause us to feel there is an important
+This feeling can cause us to sense there is

-As a result of this unhappiness there are many who are trying
+As a result of this unhappiness, some try many different things in

-they cannot find happiness in financial security, recreation,
+frustrations when they realize they cannot find happiness in financial

 There is a song with a phrase “looking for love in all the wrong places”.